Wurtsmith Air Force Base, Oscoda, Iosco County - New

 - A “Do Not Eat the Fish” advisory issued by the Department of Human Health Services in 2012 for the marshes and ponds south of the base, Van Etten Creek, and the Au Sable River.

-- The USAF and MDEQ collectively have conducted over 350 drinking water samples (from residential wells and schools) and installed over 600 monitoring wells.
+- The USAF and EGLE collectively have conducted over 350 drinking water samples (from residential wells and schools) and installed over 600 monitoring wells.

 - A “Do Not Drink the Groundwater” advisory issued in 2016 for part of this area, and alternate water units (in the form of filters or in-home water coolers) provided by the local health department to 206 homes.
 This number is current as of October 16, 2018.

-- The MDEQ and the USAF continue to monitor residential wells and provide alternate water if detections are above the USEPA Lifetime Health Advisory (LHA) of 70 ppt PFOA+PFOS.
+- EGLE and the USAF continue to monitor residential wells and provide alternate water if detections are above the USEPA Lifetime Health Advisory (LHA) of 70 ppt PFOA+PFOS.

 - The USAF has provided connection to municipal water supply at one residence where PFOA and PFOS were detected above the LHA.